gestalta/gestalta.github.io/_posts/shibari/education/9998-01-01-hardpoint.md

 As for responses… there was a bit of a split with some people having a definite idea of what kind of answers they were looking for, and others just wanting to judge that reaction of the owner, to see if they seemed confident and knowledgeable.<br>

-I’ve mixed the responses of people who knew what responses they were looking for in with the stuff that people were looking for in general because a lot of the responses were similar.<br>
+I’ve mixed the responses of people who knew what responses they were looking for in with the stuff that people were looking for in general because a lot of the responses were similar.
+This sentence uses the word responses far too many times.<br>

 <h3>WHAT TO LOOK FOR</h3>
 A minimum of 1000 KG WLL (working load limit) was suggested (guessing this might be more relevant for people who are doing very dynamic suspensions and that people who do more static styles of rope / bamboo work etc. might get away with a little less??) <br>A second person suggested a 240 KG SWL (safe working load) - working load usually takes into account a 4x safety factor (so 240KG will actually break at 960KG).